Crispy-Pasta/SwitchPortManager/docs/DEPLOYMENT_GUIDE.md

 ## Overview

 This guide provides comprehensive instructions for deploying the Dell Switch Port Tracer application in a production environment.
-The application has been enhanced with automatic database initialization, improved security settings, and streamlined deployment processes.
+The application has been enhanced with automatic database initialization, improved security settings, streamlined deployment processes, and production-grade health checks.

-**Version**: 2.1.3
+**Version**: 2.1.6
 **Target Environment**: Production/Staging
 **Prerequisites**: Docker, Docker Compose, PostgreSQL